disc0nct/NetTool/README.md

 # Usage

-- Just run it from the Terminal by typing ' netTool '.
+- Just run it from the Terminal by typing 'sudo netTool'.

 # Preview